Royal Jelly and Bee Pollen – Natural Weight Loss and Obesity Cures?

 The point is that you need to reset your thinking about the way you eat and the way you exercise.
 These can either be forced and unnatural steps like dieting or they can be implemented by embracing a more natural and holistic approach to incorporating beneficial routines into your life.

 When you start down this path there’s no reason why you can’t also consider some form of supplementation to your diet.
-I never try to promote vitamins as cures / remedies to people who think they can continue with their present lifestyle, pop a few pills and loose weight.
+I never try to promote vitamins as cures/remedies to people who think they can continue with their present lifestyle, pop a few pills and lose weight.
 But to people who are already on the path to a healthier lifestyle then supplementation may well help.
-Look for completely natural products which contain a broad spectrum of vitamins, minerals and amino acids, as these can help create balance and work to improve metabolism.
-Personally I use bee pollen and royal jelly to supplement my diet.
+Look for completely natural products which contain a broad spectrum of vitamins, minerals, and amino acids, as these can help create balance and work to improve metabolism.
+Personally, I use bee pollen and royal jelly to supplement my diet.
 Royal jelly [link to product page] provides me with more energy and bee pollen with more stamina, so they combine well to support a more healthy and energetic lifestyle.
 Bee pollen has a strong following of people who swear by its natural weight loss properties and you can read more about that here – Bee pollen weight loss

 As you start to make inroads into your weight problem set yourself realistic targets.
-The faster you loose weight the higher the potential for returning to your old ways and putting it back on.
-But what are realistic natural weight loss goals?
+The faster you lose weight the higher the potential for returning to your old ways and putting it back on.
+But what are realistic, natural weight loss goals?

-If you loose 2 lbs/week you should be thrilled.
-And some weeks when you don’t loose anything don’t worry – just be patient and continue working on your new lifestyle goals.
+If you lose 2 lbs/week you should be thrilled.
+And some weeks when you don’t lose anything don’t worry – just be patient and continue working on your new lifestyle goals.